-• Enhance Virginia's ability to prepare for, respond to and recover from agricultural infestations, animal disease events, foodborne illness outbreaks and other natural and man made disasters.
+Enhance Virginia's ability to prepare for, respond to and recover from agricultural infestations, animal disease events, foodborne illness outbreaks and other natural and man made disasters.

 By instituting measures that improve our emergency response capacity, the department is able to help minimize the impact to citizens and reduce economic losses to Virginia businesses.
 Providing services that help to protect public safety and security will improve the quality of life for all Virginians.
-This goal aligns with the public safety and economic goals of the Council on Virginia's Future.